 This Espresso Gingerbread Bundt Cake smells just like Christmas.
-Made with spices such as cinnamon, ginger, cloves and nutmeg, it’s the perfect holiday cake.
+Spiced with cinnamon, ginger, cloves and nutmeg, it’s the perfect holiday cake.

 The holidays are fast approaching and one of my favourite recipes for this time of the year is this Espresso Gingerbread Bundt Cake.
 Made with fragrant spices such as cinnamon, ginger, cloves and nutmeg, it’s a classic gingerbread cake with a twist.
 The espresso added to this cake gives it even greater depth of flavour and reminds me of a gingerbread flavoured coffee drink.

 The recipe for this Espresso Gingerbread Bundt Cake will make one large bundt cake or 4 miniature loaves.
 I have a special bundt pan that I always bake this cake in, in fact, I think it’s the only cake that I bake in this pan.
 The pan has these nice indentations in it, so when the cake is baked and turned out it comes out of the pan with beautiful peaks and when you sift powdered sugar onto the cake it looks like snowy mountains :).
 Of course, you need not go out and buy a new pan, any large bundt pan will work for this recipe.
 This is a simple cake with great flavour.
 It’s beautiful on it’s own or with a simple dusting of powdered sugar.
 If you really wanted to dress it up you could add an espresso glaze to it.

 - 1/2 cup dark molasses not blackstrap